firhanb/Customer_Churn_Prediction/README.md

 ### Recommendations

-Based on the analysis, we recommend the following actions:
+Based on the analysis, I recommend the following actions:
 - Reassess Monthly Contracts: Investigate why monthly contracts have a higher churn rate
 - Engage customers in feedback surveys, especially those on monthly contracts
-- Evaluating the quality and pricing of their services, especially for Fiber optic services and Movies Streaming services.
+- Evaluating the quality and pricing of their services, especially for Internet Fiber optic services
 - Examining the electronic check payment system for any issues